Welcome to today's edition of the Rush 24-7 podcast.

 So here comes Paul Ryan with his Medicare proposal.

-And oh no, no, no, I can't have that.
+And oh, no, no, no, I can't have that.

 Republicans weren't making deals before, but now the Republicans are making deals.

-It's a good government gets done.
+Good government gets done.

 Conservatives who oppose compromise are adding to the Republican difficulties.